-Results: After 3 months, the increased vitamin D levels resulted from the daily and weekly oral doses of vitamin D3 caused a significant decrease in metabolic parameters.
-While, parenteral dose demonstrated a non-significant decline.
+Results: After 3 months, the increased Vitamin D levels resulting from the daily and weekly oral doses of Vitamin D3 caused a significant decrease in metabolic parameters, whereas the parenteral dose demonstrated a non-significant decrease.

-Conclusion: Oral daily and weekly doses of vitamin D3 could improve glucose homeostasis equally in type 2 diabetic patients and superior to the single parenteral dose of vitamin D3.
+Conclusion: Oral daily and weekly doses of Vitamin D3 could improve glucose homeostasis equally in patients with T2DM and better than a single parenteral dose of Vitamin D3.

-4. Santos RK, Brandão-Lima PN, Tete RM, Freire AR, Pires LV.
-Vitamin D ratio and glycaemic control in individuals with type 2 diabetes mellitus: A systematic review.
-Diabetes Metab Res Rev 2018;34:e2969.
+4. Santos RKF, Brandão-Lima PN, Tete RMDD, Freire ARS, Pires LV.
+Vitamin D ratio and glycaemic control in individuals with Type 2 diabetes mellitus: A systematic review.
+Diabetes Metab Res Rev 2018;34: 1-11.

 8. Alam U, Arul-Devah V, Javed S, Malik RA.
 Vitamin D and diabetic complications: True or false prophet?
 Diabetes Ther 2016;7:11-26.